Art Ops logo

 First Fridays

-Join us on Friday, September 4 for a Drive-in Movie in our "First Fridays" initiative.
+Join us for our next event in the “First Fridays” initiative.
 Check out our Facebook page for more information to attend our FREE community event: https://www.facebook.com/highlandparkartsandculturalcouncil

 We look forward to seeing you (safely from a distance) again soon!